ITRS-Group/cordial/tools/geneos/USAGE.md

 geneos unset gateway LDN1_PRD -k param1
 ```

-The `-k` is necessary for unsetting a parameter as otherwise the program would not be able to distinguish between an instance name (e.g. `LDN1_PRD`) and the parameter `param1`.
+The `-k` is necessary for un-setting a parameter as otherwise the program would not be able to distinguish between an instance name (e.g. `LDN1_PRD`) and the parameter `param1`.

 Any instances that have their configurations updated by either command and have their rebuild configuration value set to `auto` will also rebuild configuration files.
 See below.